MR

 Share on FacebookShare on Twitter

-What is Equitable Life Insurance?
+Who is Equitable Life of Canada?

 Equitable Life Insurance offers low-cost insurance plans for the term and whole life insurance markets.
-These plans are designed to meet the needs of families and entrepreneurs.
+Their plans are designed to meet the needs of families and entrepreneurs.
 They provide basic protection for families’ financial security and business protection for entrepreneurs.

 Equitable Life Insurance offers term life products for 10, 20, and 30-year terms and age 65 coverages.
 The 10- and 20-year term plans offer automatic renewal and can be converted to permanent life insurance to meet long-term needs.
 The 30-year term and age 65 term do not offer renewability but can be converted to permanent life products.